 In December 2021 I started playing Fallout 76.
-While my previous experience with the franchise culminated in exploring the world of Fallout 4, and even making a series of let’s play videos, I was positively surprised by Fallout 76 and many new concepts this game offers.
+While my previous experience with the franchise culminated in the exploration of the Fallout 4 world, and even making a series of let’s play videos, I was positively surprised by Fallout 76 and many new concepts this game offers.

 To start with a full disclosure, I have not played all instalments in the Fallout series.
 I have very briefly checked Fallout 1 out and spent a few hundred hours in Fallout 4.

 I’ve been playing Fallout 4 for a few years now, so I expected mostly a similar experience, with a strong focus on the exploration of the world and discovering little secrets of locations and people who were affected by the great war.
 I was aware that, rather obviously, Fallout 76 emphasises online aspect of the game, that is sharing the world, its resources and available place with other players, be it via fight or a cooperation.
 I must admit that I was not very keen on the idea of interacting with other players, especially since the immersion of single-player Fallout 4 was so amazing for me, but in the end Fallout 76 turned out to be much better than I expected.